How to File a Trade Name (DBA) in Maryland

 The name registration is good for five years and can be renewed.

-What are the steps to file a DBA in Maryland?
+What are the steps to set up a DBA in Maryland?

 Every name registration must be unique and not too similar to other names on record.
 Before filling out the form, visit the business name database to see if the name you want is available.